(Book Review)

 The philosophical parts are also interesting, but slightly disappointing in that Dawkins at times doesn't seem to fully understand the theological ideas he is arguing against, or fails to anticipate the theologians' response.
 In this respect it is obvious that Dawkins doesn't come from the hard Christian education background most of us (me and my regular readers) did.

 I must not be the only one who noticed this, because Dawkins addresses this criticism in the preface to the paperback addition, but he brings it up only to dismiss it.
-He quotes a long section of "The Courtier's Reply" and says, "to expand the point, most of us happily disavow fairies, astrology and the Flying Spaghetti Monster, without first emersing ourselves in Pastafarian theology, etc." All this holds good as long as Dawkins is in the realm of science.
-When he enters into philosophy/theology, a bit more of a religous background would not hurt him at all.
+He quotes a long section of "The Courtier's Reply" and says, "to expand the point, most of us happily disavow fairies, astrology and the Flying Spaghetti Monster, without first immersing ourselves in Pastafarian theology, etc." All this holds good as long as Dawkins is in the realm of science.
+When he enters into philosophy/theology, a bit more of a religious background would not hurt him at all.

 Admittedly part of the problem is that religion in all its incarnations and competing belief systems is too much of a moving target to nail down effectively.
 Dawkins can't resist taking aim at the biggest juiciest part: the people who not only believe that God exists, but believe that they know exactly what he wants and force their own narrow view of God onto everyone else, and even invent a horrific eternal hell for disbelievers.
 Most of the book is focused against those people.